The Bridges of Madison County: Musical adaptation

 The Bridges of Madison County was adapted into a Tony Award-winning musical with music and lyrics by Jason Robert Brown and the book by Marsha Norman, premiering at the 2013 Williamstown Theatre Festival.
-Directed by Bartlett Sher, the cast featured Elena Shaddow as Francesca and Steven Pasquale.
-The musical began previews on Broadway at the Gerald Schoenfeld Theatre on January 17, 2014 and officially opened on February 20, 2014 with Kelli O'Hara as Francesca and Steven Pasquale as Robert Kincaid.
+Directed by Bartlett Sher, the cast featured Elena Shaddow and Steven Pasquale as Francesca and Robert Kincaid respectively.
+The musical began previews on Broadway at the Gerald Schoenfeld Theatre on January 17, 2014 and officially opened on February 20, 2014 with Kelli O'Hara as Francesca Kincaid and Steven Pasquale reprising his role.
 Directed by Bartlett Sher, the sets are by Michael Yeargan, costumes by Catherine Zuber, and lighting by Donald Holder.
 Hunter Foster played the role of Bud Johnson, the husband of Francesca.
 It closed in May of the same year after 100 performances.

 Theatre

-In 2018, the Argentine theatrical director Luis "Indio" Romero directed the actors Facundo Arana and Araceli González in a Spanish version of the work.
+In 2018, the Argentine theatrical director Luis "Indio" Romero directed actors Facundo Arana and Araceli González in a Spanish version of the work.